Knoblauchpilze/galactic-sovereign/README.md

 Most likely locally this will be the path to where the user cloned the repository and then `scripts/service-monitoring.sh` while in an EC2 instance it will be `/home/ubuntu/scripts/service-monitoring.sh` for example.

 As it is presented here the cron job will trigger every 5 minutes and take actions appropriately.
+The script only handles one service so typically it is recommended to have such a cron job running for each and every service in the platform.

 # How does the service work?